Kanban-Zai/kanban-zai-version-1.0/README.md

 This license applies to all legal and illegal entities including but not limited to individual people, companies, partnerships, sole traders, dogs called max, Artificial Intelligences, movie producers...I don't know...you name it, it applies.

-In light of the above please note that the Kanban-Zai core is an open source framework that you may contribute to via a pull request in github or by joining the Kanban-Zai core team.

 ---